 The men’s squash team is consistently ranked in the top 20 nationally among all divisions in collegiate squash.
 The team plays in a state-of-the-art nine-court squash facility that opened in the fall of 2013.

 Middlebury is a member of the NESCAC which includes Amherst, Bates, Bowdoin, Colby, Connecticut College, Hamilton, Trinity, Tufts, Wesleyan and Williams.
-The squash schedule also includes challenges from some of the region’s top teams.
+The squash schedule also includes challenges from some of the region’s and nation's top teams.